oracle-livelabs/oci/gdk-oci-logging/05-configure-app/configure-app.md

 	```

 <if type="desktop">
-2. The workshop environment includes a preconfigured `Instance Principal` using a `Dynamic Group` and a `Policy` in OCI to allow the application to manage (upload, list, download, and delete) objects in the OCI Object Storage bucket.
+2. The workshop environment includes a preconfigured `Instance Principal` using a `Dynamic Group` and a `Policy` in OCI to allow the application to send logs to OCI Logging.
 </if>

 <if type="tenancy">
-2. The following steps show you how to set up an `Instance Principal` using a `Dynamic Group`-less `Policy` in OCI to allow the application in a Compute Instance to manage (upload, list, download, and delete) objects in the OCI Object Storage bucket.
+2. The following steps show you how to set up an `Instance Principal` using a `Dynamic Group`-less `Policy`in OCI to allow the application to send logs to OCI Logging.

 3. From the Oracle Cloud Console navigation menu, go to **Identity & Security >> Identity >> Policies**.